MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-samples-query.md

 ## Prerequisites

-A Microsoft account or an Azure Active Directory user identity to sign in to the [**help** cluster](https://dataexplorer.azure.com/clusters/help).
+A Microsoft account or a Microsoft Entra user identity to sign in to the [**help** cluster](https://dataexplorer.azure.com/clusters/help).
 An Azure subscription isn't required.

 ## Get started